DataDog/integrations-core/win32_event_log/README.md

 ## Overview

-The Win32 Event Log check watches for Windows Event Logs and forwards them to Datadog.
+This integration watches for Windows Event Logs and forwards them to Datadog.

-Enable this check to:
+Enable this integration to:

 - Track system and application events in Datadog.
 - Correlate system and application events with the rest of your application.